Joberman/process_sat/README.txt

 --filelist argument for locations of data.

-3. Navigate to the folder where whips.py is located (or add it to your path) and invoke it as:
+3. Navigate to the folder where whips.py installed or add it to your path.
+It should be the /bin folder corresponding to the /lib folder where your python packages live.
+Invoke it as:

      whips.py --help